labcodes/django-react-boilerplate/README.EN.md

 A view would normally be placed inside the `views.py` of an app, but as this one has no logic and no context object to process, adding it directly to the rout makes it more explicit that there's no Django app associated with it.

-For now, if we tried to run the server and open the page on a browser we would see an error message informing that the `webpack-stats.json` file was not found.
-For that we are going to need the front-end configured.
+For now, if we tried to run the server and open the page in a browser we would see an error message informing that the `webpack-stats.json` file was not found.
+For that, we are going to need the front-end configured.

 ## Initializing the front-end project

-One of the simplest way of setting up a React project is using [create-react-app](https://github.com/facebook/create-react-app).
+One of the simplest ways of setting up a React project is using [create-react-app](https://github.com/facebook/create-react-app).
 It installs and configures all the necessary libraries the app needs, in fact, with much more than what will be necessary for us.
 Besides, it hides much of what's happening behind a very simple interface.
 It is great for quickly starting a project, but it wouldn't help our purpose of showing what each element does for the application.

 ### [Step 4](https://github.com/labcodes/django-react-webpack/releases/tag/4)